ethereumjs/ethereumjs-monorepo/README.md

 ### Running Tests

-_Note: Requires at least Node.js `8.0.0` installed to run the tests, this is because `ethereumjs-testing` uses `async/await` and other ES2015 language features_

 Tests can be found in the ``tests`` directory, with ``FORK_CONFIG`` set in ``tests/tester.js``.
 There are test runners for [State tests](http://www.ethdocs.org/en/latest/contracts-and-transactions/ethereum-tests/state_tests/index.html) and [Blockchain tests](http://www.ethdocs.org/en/latest/contracts-and-transactions/ethereum-tests/blockchain_tests/index.html).
 VM tests are disabled since Frontier gas costs are not supported any more.
 Tests are then executed by the [ethereumjs-testing](https://github.com/ethereumjs/ethereumjs-testing) utility library using the official client-independent [Ethereum tests](https://github.com/ethereum/tests).

 For a wider picture about how to use tests to implement EIPs you can have a look at this [reddit post](https://www.reddit.com/r/ethereum/comments/6kc5g3/ethereumjs_team_is_seeking_contributors/)